Skip to content

 All estimates in the Australia Burden of Disease Study 2018 were produced using the best possible data that were available within the scope and timeframe of the study.

-Data for Indigenous Australians are subject to several limitations of data quality and availability.
-These include under-identification of Indigenous Australians in administrative data sets, changes in people’s inclination to identify as Indigenous, and lack of available data on the prevalence of certain diseases in the Indigenous population.
+Data for First Nations people are subject to several limitations of data quality and availability.
+These include under-identification of First Nations people in administrative data sets, changes in people’s inclination to identify as Aboriginal or Torres Strait Islander, and lack of available data on the prevalence of certain diseases in the First Nations population.
 For more information about data quality issues, see Australian Burden of Disease Study 2018: methods and supplementary material.

 ABS (Australian Bureau of Statistics) 2019.
 National Aboriginal and Torres Strait Islander Health Survey, 2018–19.
 ABS cat. no. 4715.0.
 Canberra: ABS.